MHanak1/mhanak-net-homepage/README.md

-This is a a repository of version 2 of my personal website created in [Next.js](https://nextjs.org)
+This is a a repository of version 2 of my personal website created in [Next.js](https://nextjs.org).
+It ises [Pocketbase](https://pocketbase.io/) as it's backend.
+The site features the homepage (duh) a gallery and a list of my projects some may be interested in.

 ## Hosting it yourself